Lechatroger/microbit_BLE_services_nodes/README.md

 ## 3.1.
 Microbit JavaScript online compiler

 For basic usage of the microbit, the microbit_BLE project is appropriated.
 It only starts all bluetooth services.
-The services needed are then chosen through the Node-RED functions (see section 3.3.2).
+The services needed are then chosen through the Node-RED nodes (see section 3.3.2).

 >To do:
->- Upload 'microbit_BLE.hex' on the microbit's flash drive
+>- Upload **microbit_BLE.hex** on the microbit's flash drive

 The microbit_BLE project is set up such as no pairing is required: anyone can connect via Bluetooth.